Picture of The JBL Go speaker on the charge.

 After hard reset, the speaker no longer automatically connects with any previously paired Bluetooth device that happens to be in range and in Bluetooth pairing mode.
 Thus, to re establish automatic BT pairing, you would first manually pair the Go with some device.
 Next, after that, any time that both this speaker, and that device have Bluetooth running, pairing would automatically take place again.

-Other Posts About the JBL Go Wireless Speaker
+Other Posts About the JBL Go

-1. JBL Go Firmware Update Directions
+1. Firmware Update Directions

-2. JBL Go Speaker Battery Indicator Explained
+2. JBL Go Battery Indicator Details

-3. How to Connect JBL Go to iPhone
+3. How to Connect to the iPhone

 4. JBL Go Battery Life Statistics